GrandpaEJ/BustAPI/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **BustAPI** is a high-performance, Flask-compatible Python web framework built with a Rust backend using PyO3.
-It combines Flask's simplicity with modern async capabilities and superior performance.
+It combines Flask's simplicity with modern async capabilities.

-<h1>NOTE</h1>
-- Made by AI , so Docs are not valid 100%
+NOTE: Documentation links and domains in this repository are placeholders.
+Update them to point to your project's real documentation when available.

 ## ✨ Features